 Dyeing with woad is more complicated than with other natural dyes – you could say it is in a class of its own!

-Sow the seeds – thinly space directly in shallow drills.
+Sow the seeds – thinly space directly in shallow drills in late winter – late spring or from late summer-autumn.
 Lightly cover with soil and water well.
 Woad germinates in 1 – 2 weeks.
 Thin or transplant seedlings when large enough to handle spacing about 30cm (12 inches) apart.

 Plants self-seed rapidly – although tend not to thrive well if grown in the same position for more than two consecutive years.
 To prevent self-seeding cut back all but one or two flower stalks as these will provide all the seeds you require for the following season.